-Buckie ASG is expected to experience growth in the west of the town between now and 2035, Cluny primary is expected to hit capacity issues by 2027 and solutions would need to be in place to cope with growth.
-Buckie High School is C condition and will be close to capacity by the end of the decade.
-Options for refurbishment new build, shared hub facilities and potential campus solutions will be considered in conjunction with the option appraisals for Primary Schools within the ASG.
-Option appraisals for all schools should consider increase and reductions in capacity requirements across the ASG and options to mitigate this.
+Buckie ASG is expected to experience growth in the west of the town between now and 2035, Cluny primary is expected to be near capacity by 2030 and solutions are under consideration to cope with growth.
+Buckie High School is C condition (with many specific areas rated as D) and will be near to capacity by the end of the decade.
+Options for refurbishment, new build, shared hub facilities and potential campus solutions are under consideration in conjunction with the option appraisals for Primary Schools within the ASG.